 - Watch Mark Freeth’s Wrist health class for more exercises for wrist mobility.

 The breath is a powerful tool for relaxing the nervous system and bringing more balance and focus in your mind.
 Practice Esther’s 5 minute breathing exercises, (free to non-members too), regularly through your day.
 There are different techniques to choose from so find the one that suits you and add it to your working from home relaxation toolbox

 Try to do something that marks your breaks and the end of your workday.
 I’ve been working from home for the last 6 years and this is one of the things I struggle with the most.
 I (try to) symbolically end the day by cleaning my desk, washing my face or changing my clothes.

 You can also end the day by shifting your energy.
 Shaking is a brilliant way to do this and it will help relieve some built up tension too.
 All you need to do is stand up and shake out your body any way you like – do it for longer than feels comfortable.

 - Try it in class with Esther – Shake it all about.

 Lastly – Give yourself a break

-These are not normal times.
+We’ve been going through some extremelly challenging times.
 You might find your memory, concentration and creativity are not what they usually are, even if you’re used to working at home.
-Give yourself helping hand with notes, lists, reminders and the ton of remote work tips out there.
+Give yourself a helping hand with notes, lists, reminders and the ton of remote work tips out there.
 But also know that there are different priorities now than before.